ObjectsToData/teamOptimists/proposals/Collective/workingProposal.md

 ## Method

-### Abstract
 Correlate images of first world countries (like USA and The Netherlands etc.) with third world countries by their geolocation tags and look for patterns.

-### Concrete
+This we hope to achieve by the following steps:

 **Data Retrieval & Parsing:**